ISC-HEI/gdx2d/README.md

 The library itself is a wrapper around a very very nice library called [libgdx](http://www.libgdx.com/) which provides almost everything to the library.

 ## Documentation
 The Javadoc API of the library can be found [here](http://hevs-isi.github.io/gdx2d/javadoc/latest).
+More information can be found on the [following website](http://hevs-isi.gihub.io/gdx2d)

 ## What do I get?
 It is multi-platform so that you can run your code on desktop computers (running either Windows, Linux or Mac) but also on mobile devices running Android.
 It is based on ´libgdx´ but provides a much simpler interface and multiple demo programs to get started.